loris-imageserver/loris/README.md

 Loris is designed to make it possible for you to implement image transformations using any libraries and utilities you choose.
 The transformers are loaded dynamically at startup, and are configured in `etc/loris.conf`.
 See `transforms.py` for details.
-Transformers for JPEG, TIFF, and JP2 (JP2 as long as you provide the Kakadu dependencies) using the Python Imaging Library are provided.
+Transformers for JPEG, TIFF, GIF, and JP2 (JP2 as long as you provide the Kakadu dependencies) using the Python Imaging Library are provided.